-Kentucky meets this goal in part.
+South Carolina meets this goal in part.
 The state is commended for requiring an efficient method to assess new teacher performance in the classroom early in the year and address an unsatisfactory performance with a plan for improvement.
-Its policy of requiring multiple observations that include at least one classroom observation in the fall, with a post-observation conference to discuss performance, is equivalent to requiring at least two formal evaluations.

-However, Kentucky should require annual formal evaluations for all nonprobationary teachers.
+However, South Carolina should require annual formal evaluations for all nonprobationary teachers.